iauns/cpm/README.rst

 * Allows the use of multiple different versions of the same statically linked module in the same executable.
 * Built entirely in CMake.
 Nothing else is required.
 * Encourages small well-tested and composable code modules.
-Similar to NPM.
 * All CPM module code will be included in any generated project solution.
 * Will automatically detect naming conflicts based on the names you assign modules.
 A failure will occur at CMake configuration if there is conflict.